 But as it is not a computer, it does not have an operating system.
 Therefore, code is executed as per the firmware’s interpretation.

-- The Arduino comes with the following components:
+The Arduino comes with the following elements:

 - Various pins for connecting wires